Review of Heretics of Dune

 The plot in Heretics of Dune takes a few chapters to get going but steadily increases the tension until the climaxes of Duncan and Sheeana’s interaction, dealing with the sandworms, and the fate of Dune itself.
 The characters grow organically, largely through reflection and interpreting events through their particular worldviews.

 Herbert’s style still has its trademarks—italicized thoughts, passages of exposition, and epigram lead-ins to chapters.
-Though these can wear thin, especially when he gives detailed exposition for relatively unimportant development but leaves elements such as the Scattering virtually uncommented on, they do not derail the trajectory of the novel.
+These can wear thin, especially when he gives detailed exposition for relatively unimportant development but leaves elements such as the Scattering virtually uncommented on.
 Longtime fans might be saddened by events in the end, but the future of Dune appears secure enough to enter into its new era.

 Herbert, Frank.
 Heretics of Dune.
 New York: Putnam, 1984.

 The protagonist of Frank Herberts Dune and the choices made by Paul MuadDib Atreides are best understood in the context of Joseph Campbells heroic monomyth.
 In this light he is both heroic and...